nfxpnk/markguide/README.md

 #### Doc comment

-Add this comment to the scss file and it file appears as component page.
+Add this comment to the scss file and the file appears as a component page.

 ```scss
 /*md